Image Classification using Machine Learning

 The graph above summarizes the accuracies of the four ML algorithms we just explored for our CIFAR-10 dataset.

-Random Forest Classifier shows the best performance with 47% accuracy followed by KNN with 34% accuracy, NB with 30% accuracy, and Decision Tree with 27% accuracy.
-Thus, Random Forest exhibits the best performance and Decision Tree the worst.
+The Random Forest Classifier shows the best performance, with 47% accuracy, followed by KNN, with 34% accuracy, NB, with 30% accuracy, and Decision Tree, with 27% accuracy.
+Thus, Random Forest exhibits the best performance, and Decision Tree exhibits the worst.

-However, all the Machine learning algorithms perform poorly as indicated by the accuracies.
-The highest is just 47% while Deep learning algorithms outsmart them exceptionally with accuracies mostly exceeding 90%!!!
+However, all Machine learning algorithms perform poorly, as indicated by their accuracy.
+The highest is just 47%, while Deep learning algorithms outsmart them exceptionally, with accuracy mostly exceeding 90%!!!

 I mentioned at the beginning that this work can only be used to compare a Deep Learning model and defend the DL model.